klmo8/podcast-project/README.md

 ## Acknowledgments

-* Hat tip GoDjango and CodingForEntrepreneurs for providing useful tutorials on YouTube.
+* Thanks to GoDjango and CodingForEntrepreneurs for providing useful Django tutorials on YouTube.